catsby/ecs_loadbalancing_demo/README.md

 1. for the new ALB, you'll see all 3 tasks running, with one ECS Instance running two counts of the task

-The DNS entry for the respecitve load balaner will be output and you can hit that directly.
+The DNS entry for the respective load balancer will be output and you can hit that directly.
 To hit an instance specifically, you'll need the Instance IP and to know the port.
 For the classic example that's `8080`.
 For the ALB example, you'll need to look up which dynamic port it was given in the AWS console.